spryker/spryker-docs/docs/marketplace/user/features/202108.0/marketplace-order-management-feature-overview/marketplace-and-merchant-state-machines-overview/marketplace-and-merchant-state-machines-interaction.md

 | Customer                  | Storefront      | Confirmed / Accepted |

 ## Order item’s status progress: Paid
 Once the Marketplace administrator receives the payment, the state of the marketplace order item becomes *Paid*.
-The event could be triggered automatically when the payment was done in the marketplace system, or the payment confirmation is uploaded with data importers or manually in other circumstances.
+The event could be triggered automatically when the payment was made in the marketplace system, or the payment confirmation is uploaded with data importers or manually in other circumstances.

 ![Order item’s status progress: Paid](https://confluence-connect.gliffy.net/embed/image/98582508-84a7-4fc5-ad6e-73ace5772daa.png?utm_medium=live&utm_source=custom)